hylmike/ai-sre-demo/README.md

 ## Backend setup
 As backend use docker to set up, need docker installed before running it.

 1. After you clone repository to local.
 Go to backend folder to set up .env file with contents in env.example file.
-You need Google AI Studio api key for this app.
+You need OpenAI api key for this app.

 2. To start backend, just run following command in app root folder (/ai-sre-demo):
 ```